Tribe Sustainable Impact MPS

 Animal welfare policy

-Find funds with policies that require specific animal welfare standards to be met.
+Has policies that require specific animal welfare standards to be met.
 These may reference well-known welfare standards (3Rs - Replace, Reduce, Refine) or certification schemes.
 Strategies vary.
-See fund information for further detail.
 Human Rights

 Human rights policy